Oklahoma Republican Party

-The Oklahoma Republican Party is the Oklahoma state affiliate of the Republican Party (GOP).
+The Oklahoma Republican Party is an Oklahoma political party affiliated with the Republican Party.
 Along with the Oklahoma Democratic Party, it is one of the two major parties in the state.

 It is currently the dominant party in the state, controlling all five of Oklahoma's U.S. House seats, both U.S. Senate seats, the governorship, and has supermajorities in both houses of the state legislature.

 Current structure and composition

 The Oklahoma Republican Party headquarters is located on North Lincoln Boulevard in Oklahoma City.
 Additionally, the state party has a Tulsa office on East 51st Street.
 They host the biennial state conventions in odd-numbered years, in which they elect executive officers and delegates to the Republican National Committee.

 The state party coordinates campaign activities with Republican candidates and county parties and receives some funding from the national GOP organizations.